BonzaiThePenguin/WikiSort/README.md

 WikiSort
 ======

 WikiSort is the first known implementation of "block merge sort", which is a stable merge sort based on the work described in ["Ratio based stable in-place merging", by Pok-Son Kim and Arne Kutzner](http://ak.hanyang.ac.kr/papers/tamc2008.pdf) [PDF].
 "Block sort" maintains 70-90% of the speed of a standard merge sort for highly random data *while using O(1) memory*, and is up to 10x faster when the input is already partially ordered.
-It also outpaces a standard merge sort once it needs to use virtual memory to allocate its O(n) buffer, continues working long after merge sort runs out of memory and crashes, and is 3-15x faster than other in-place merge sort algorithms!
+It also outpaces a standard merge sort once it needs to use virtual memory to allocate its O(n) buffer, continues working long after merge sort runs out of memory and crashes, and is 3-15x faster than other in-place merge sort algorithms.

+WikiSort can also be modified to use any additional memory *optionally* provided to it, which can further improve its speed.
+When providing a full O(n) buffer, it'd turn into a full-speed merge sort.
+Instructions are provided in the source code.

-**If you want to know how it works, check out the documentation:**<br/>
+**If you want to learn how it works, check out the documentation:**<br/>
 &nbsp;&nbsp;• [Chapter 1: Tools](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%201.%20Tools.md)<br/>
 &nbsp;&nbsp;• [Chapter 2: Merging](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%202.%20Merging.md)<br/>
 &nbsp;&nbsp;• [Chapter 3: In-Place](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%203.%20In-Place.md)<br/>